Numerical methods for multiscale inverse problems: Introduction

-We will give sufficient conditions for well-posedness of the continuous inverse problem for partial differential equations that is related to (\ref{microinv}).
+We will give sufficient conditions for uniqueness and boundary stability of solutions to a continuous inverse problem for elliptic partial differential equations that is related to (\ref{microinv}).
 These conditions correspond to a classification of certain physical features of the microstructure that are preserved under homogenization.

-The following is a summary of numerical approaches for inverse problems for multsicale model parameters.
+The following is a list of main strategies for solving inverse problems involving multiscale model parameters.

 \begin{enumerate}[I.] \item {\bf Full coefficient inversion.} {Full coefficient inversion is performed by minimizing the distance between model predictions and the given data, Determining the original coefficient using high resolution predictions comes at a large computational cost and is often ill-posed due to the presence of multiple local minima in the associated cost functionals.
 Therefore, we omit this case from our computations.}